frankzhao/SubmissionApp2/README.md

 - *Latex (pdflatex, gs)*, requires url.sty.
 Additional templates can be installed in ~/texmf if using texlive-latex-base.
 - Haskell platform (ghc, runhaskell, ghci).

+Manual Restart/Shutdown
+===

+Generally it is sufficient just to run the restart script.
+To gracefully shot down the server, execute the following commands from the application root.

+bundle exec thin stop
+bin/delayed_job stop

+To start the server manually, run the restart script.
+Errors involving non existent PIDs can be ignored.
 Notes
 ===